-- A. The violation of any provision of this Ordinance is hereby deemed a public nuisance. - B. Each day that a violation continues shall constitute a separate violation.
+- A. The violation of any provision of this Ordinance is hereby deemed a public nuisance. - $B. \qquad {\sf Each day that a violation continues shall constitute a separate violation}.$

 SECTION 903.
-ENFORCEMENT GENERALLY
+ENFORCEMENT GENERALLY.

 - A. Whenever Douglass Township finds that a person has violated a prohibition or failed to meet a requirement of this Ordinance, Douglass Township may order compliance by written notice to the responsible person.
 Such notice may, without limitation, require the following remedies: - 1.
 Performance of monitoring, analyses, and reporting; - 2.
-Elimination of prohibited connections or discharges; - 3.
-Cessation of any violating discharges, practices, or operations; - 4.
-Abatement or remediation of stormwater pollution or contamination hazards and the restoration of any affected property; - Payment of a fine to cover administrative and remediation costs; - 6.
-Implementation of stormwater controls and BMPs; and - 7.
-Operation and maintenance of stormwater controls and BMPs. - B. Such notification shall set forth the nature of the violation(s) and establish a time limit for correction of these violations(s).
+Elimination of prohibited connections or discharges; - Cessation of any violating discharges, practices, or operations; - 4.
+Abatement or remediation of stormwater pollution or contamination hazards and the restoration of any affected property; - 5.
+Payment of a fine to cover administrative and remediation costs; - Implementation of stormwater controls and BMPs; and - 7.
+Operation and maintenance of stormwater controls and BMPs.

+- B. Such notification shall set forth the nature of the violation (s) and establish a time limit for correction of these violations (s).
 Said notice may further advise that, if applicable, should the violator fail to take the required action within the established deadline, the work will be done by Douglass Township or designee, and the expense thereof shall be charged to the violator. - C. Failure to comply within the time specified shall also subject such person to the penalty provisions of this Ordinance.
 All such penalties shall be deemed cumulative and shall not prevent Douglass Township from pursuing any and all other remedies available in law or equity.

 SECTION 904.
-SUSPENSION AND REVOCATION OF PERMITS AND
+SUSPENSION AND REVOCATION OF PERMITS AND APPROVALS.

-APPROVALS

-- A. Any building, land development, or other permit or approval issued by Douglass Township may be suspended or revoked by Douglass Township for: - 1.
+- A. Any building, land development, or other permit or approval issued by Douglass Township may be suspended or revoked by Douglass Townshipfor: - 1.
 Noncompliance with or failure to implement any provision of the permit; - 2.
 A violation of any provision of this Ordinance; or - 3.
 The creation of any condition or the commission of any act during construction or development which constitutes or creates a hazard or nuisance, pollution, or which endangers the life, health, or property of others. - B. A suspended permit or approval shall be reinstated by Douglass Township when: - 1.
-The municipal Engineer or designee has inspected and approved the corrections to the stormwater controls and BMPs or the elimination of the hazard or nuisance, and/or - 2.Douglass Township is satisfied that the violation of the Ordinance, law, or rule and regulation has been corrected. - C. A permit or approval that has been revoked by Douglass Township cannot be reinstated.
-The Applicant may apply for a new permit under the procedures outlined in this Ordinance.
+The Township Engineer or designee has inspected and approved the corrections to the stormwater controls and BMPs or the elimination of the hazard or nuisance, and/or - Douglass Township is satisfied that the violation of the Ordinance, law, or rule and regulation has been corrected. - C. A permit or approval that has been revoked by Douglass Township cannot be reinstated.
+The Applicant may apply for a new permit under the procedures outlined in this Ordinance. - D. If a violation causes no immediate danger to life, public health, or property, at its sole discretion, the Township may provide a limited time period for the owner to correct the violation.
+In these cases, the Township will provide the owner, or the owner's designee, with a written notice of the violation and the time period allowed for the owner to correct the violation.
+If the owner does not correct the violation within the allowed time period, the Township may revoke or suspend any, or all, applicable approvals and permits pertaining to any provision of this Ordinance.